davekilian/davekilian.github.com/_posts/2014-07-12-framing-cpp.markdown

 Once again, here are the three core concepts this guide boils down to:

-> 1. _TODO_
+> 1. _Types are an interpretation of byte offsets relative to a starting byte.
+>    Pointers are integers which store a starting byte.
+>    Variables are always initialized using a byte copy,
+>    but you can pass a pointer by value to share a reference._
 >
-> 2. _TODO_
+> 2. _You control when memory is allocated and freed.
+>    Use language features to tie memory lifetime to execution scope
+>    for maximum convenience.
+>    Explicitly define in your program logic who owns which object(s)._
 >
-> 3. _C++ requires every symbol you reference to be declared or defined prior to
+> 3. _C++ requires every symbol you reference to be declared or defined prior
-> the time you use it.
+>    to the time you use it.
-> Publish declarations in header files, so that any definition in a source file
+>    Publish declarations in header files, so that any definition in a source
-> can reference the symbols it needs._
+>    file can reference the symbols it needs._

 Having grokked the concepts above, we hope you now have enough of a working framework to fit in all the small details about writing C++ code.